cloudnative-pg/cloudnative-pg/docs/src/storage.md

 attached to them.

-In these cases it makes sense to define the  storage class in the cnpg kubernetes cluster to be defined aas 1 replica.
+In these cases it makes sense to define the  storage class in the cnpg kubernetes cluster to be defined as  1 replica.
 By having additional replicas defined in the storage solution like Longhorn and  Ceph adds on more disk i/o and space being used unnecessarily.